 Scroll down for our top 10 list of the best first cars for new drivers.
 They’ve all been tested extensively by Parkers’ team of experts – and they all represent great value for money.
 If one catches your eye, head over to the Parkers new cars for sale page to start shopping.
 Or, if you’d prefer to break the cost of your car into monthly instalments, we also have thousands of leasing deals to choose from.

-We think it’s the best car for new drivers because you get the most value for your money.
+We think it offers the most value for your money, making it a strong choice for new drivers.
 It has tonnes of space inside and it’s made from better quality materials than bargain rivals like the Dacia Sandero.
 Sure, it isn’t the sharpest car to drive here, but Skoda made some changes to the current car’s platform which make it better in the corners than its predecessor.
 For example, its suspension is firmer which means it rolls around less in the bends.

 Read our full Skoda Fabia review